Audition information for The Prom!

 Roles are open to all genders and ethnicities ages 15 and up.

-Auditions will be held Monday and Tuesday, April 17th and 18th at Greendale High School Theater 6:00 pm-9:00 pm.
+Auditions will be held Monday, April 14th and Tuesday, April 15th at Greendale High School Theater 6:00 pm-9:00 pm.
 Please sign up for a 4 minute audition slot on one of those days and prepare a 32 bar cut of a song not from the show.
 Provide sheet music for the accompanist.
 A Capella auditions are discouraged.
-No Hamilton please!
+You may fill out this audition form in advance or do so when you arrive for your audition.

-There will be a dance call on Thursday, April 20th 6:30pm-7:30pm required for all auditionees.
+There will be a dance call on Thursday, April 17th, 6:30pm-7:30pm required for all auditioners.
 Followed by callbacks if necessary 7:30pm-9:30pm.
-Actors will be notified if they are called back on the evening of April 18th.
+Actors will be notified if they are called back on the evening of April 15th.

 If you are unavailable during the audition dates, please contact the director, Ami Majeskie, at amimajeskie@gmail.com and we can work something out!

-Rehearsals will begin the week of June 19th and will usually be held Monday-Thursday, 6:30pm-9:30pm, however not every actor will be called to rehearsal everyday.
-Show dates are: July 27-29 and August 3-5.
+Rehearsals will begin the week of June 16th and will usually be held Monday-Thursday, 6:30pm-9:30pm, however not every actor will be called to rehearsal everyday.
+Show dates are: July 24-26 and July 31-August 2.
 Actors must be available for tech week and all performances.

 Characters: